List of 40 Famous Forests in India to visit

 Near the sanctuary, there are several campsites and hotels.
 Riverine Rock Retreat and Chanaka Jungle Camp are a few examples.
 Lodges are mainly in Guwahati.

-31. Coringa Wildlife Sanctuary Andhra Pradesh
+31. Coringa Wildlife Sanctuary, Andhra Pradesh

 Coringa Wildlife Sanctuary is India’s largest mangrove forest after the Sundarbans.
-It’s formed as the delta region of River Godavari when it meets with the Bay of Bengal on the east coast.
+It’s formed as the delta region of the River Godavari when it meets with the Bay of Bengal on the east coast.
 The vegetation is mainly estuarine.
 40% of the area is sea-backwater.
 It received the status of a wildlife sanctuary in 1998.

 Coringa Wildlife Sanctuary